 - 1. Violating the school's parking policies. - 2.
 Violating the school's drop-off and/or pick-up procedures - 3.
 Bouncing checks to the school and failing to correct the matter immediately. - 4.
 Failure to keep your accounts payable to the school in good standing. - 5.
 Failure to follow the rules established by individual teachers for Field Study experiences. - 6.
 Failure to procure a Visitor's Badge when asked to do so by staff or Board members. - 7.
-Failure to attend mandatory PPA or school-wide meetings. - 8.
-Failure to attend mandatory teacher conferences or classroom meetings. - 9.
-Repeated failure to support/respect our philosophy and/or our mission. - 10.
+Failure to attend mandatory teacher conferences or classroom meetings. - 8.
+Failure to complete the required number of parent hours.

+- 9. Repeated failure to support/respect our philosophy and/or our mission. - 10.
 Failure to act in accordance with the Parent Handbook. - 11.
 Providing inaccurate information when asked to provide your name to a staff or board member. - 12.
 Failure to comply with reasonable requests made by a staff or board member.